On the Complexity of Various Parameterizations of Common Induced Subgraph Isomorphism: Conclusion

 \section{Conclusion}

-We studied the \mcis and \mccis problems with respect to the solution size as natural parameter on special graphs classes, such as forests, bipartite graphs and graphs of girth five.
-The two problems are fixed-parameter tractable on $H$-minor free graphs, which include forests, but they are $\wone$-complete on bipartite graphs and graphs of girth five.
+We studied the \mcis and \mccis problems with respect to the solution size on special graph classes such as forests, bipartite graphs, bounded degree graphs, bounded degeneracy graphs, graphs without small (length 3 or 4) cycles.
+The two problems are fixed-parameter tractable on $H$-minor free graphs, which include forests, and bounded degree graphs, but they are $\wone$-complete on bipartite graphs of girth 6 and degeneracy 2.
+This ruled out at the same time two approaches to get fixed-parameter algorithms on subclasses of graphs for W-hard problems.

-We also considered the use of auxiliary parameters, such as a bound on the minimum vertex covers of the input graphs.
-Although both MCIS and MCCIS are in $\fpt$ in this case, we proved that no kernel of polynomial bound can be obtained unless $\np \subseteq \mathsf{coNP}/poly$.
-We noted that MCIS is not even in $\xp$ with respect to other (smaller) auxiliary parameters, such as treewidth and feedback vertex set (see Table~\ref{table}).
-A few corresponding open problems remain to be addressed.
-For example, are MCIS/MCCIS in $\fpt$ when parameterized by the combination of the vertex cover number and the feedback vertex set number, or by the vertex cover number and the treewidth?
+We then considered the use of structural parameters, such as a bound on the minimum vertex covers of the input graphs.
+Although both MCIS and MCCIS are in $\fpt$ in this case, we proved that no kernel of polynomial bound can be obtained unless $\np \subseteq \mathsf{coNP}/poly$ and that they cannot be solved in time $2^{o(k \log k)}$ under the ETH.
+We noted that MCIS is not even in $\xp$ with respect to other (smaller) auxiliary parameters, such as treewidth and feedback vertex set.
+A few open problems remain to be addressed.
+For example, is MCIS/MCCIS in $\fpt$ when parameterized by the combination of the vertex cover number and the feedback vertex set number, or by the vertex cover number and the treewidth?
+Moreover, it would be interesting to know whether the algorithm for MCCIS of Theorem~\ref{mccis_vc} can be improved to match the lower bound.